sumrandomguy221/LeafSim/README.md

 ![WaterHitDet](https://user-images.githubusercontent.com/108433853/176556181-dfba8d29-f307-46a8-8147-7f289364fc4b.png)

-WaterHitDet: Shows which voxel a particular particle hit.
+WaterHitDet: Shows which voxel the electron from the beam hit.
 The voxels are numbered from 0 to 99.
-They start from the top column, then left to right, then second column, left to right, and so on.
+They start from the top row, then left to right, then second row, left to right, and so on.